 Refer to the direct-page register summary in the Memory chapter of this data sheet for the absolute address assignments for all ICG registers.
 This section refers to registers and control bits only by their names.
-A Freescale-provided equate or header file is used to translate these names into the appropriate absolute addresses.

 8.3.1 ICG Control Register 1 (ICGC1)